Vist233/infinity-agents/README.md

 ## Introduction

-Infinity Agents is an AI-based tool designed to search for academic papers and provide summaries.
+Infinity Agents is an AI-based tool designed to search for academic papers and provide summaries, built using the `agno` framework.
 This repository contains the necessary components to run the Paper AI agent.

 This AI Agent is designed for those who need to search and summarize academic papers efficiently.

 ## Features

-- **Paper AI**: Give it a topic, it will search articles on ArXiv and summarize the most relevant ones for you.
+- **Paper AI**: Give it a topic, it will search articles using ArXiv, PubMed, and DuckDuckGo, then summarize the most relevant ones for you.
 - **Code AI**: Provide instructions for coding or data analysis tasks (especially bioinformatics related).
 It breaks down the task, generates Python/Shell code, and executes it.
 (Note: Currently backend only, UI integration pending).
 - **Chater**: A general conversational AI.